-September 2020 COVID-19 Related Supplemental Instructions (FR Y-9C Report)
+December 2020 COVID-19 Related Supplemental Instructions (FR Y-9C Report)

-In light of the disruptions to the economic conditions caused by the Coronavirus Disease 2019 (COVID-19), the Board, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (collectively, "the banking agencies") issued interim final rules (IFR) and final rules that revise certain aspects of the agencies' regulatory capital rule, and amend the Federal Reserve Board's (Board) Regulation D on reserve requirements.
-In addition, Section 4013 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides optional temporary relief from accounting for eligible loan modifications as troubled debt restructurings, which the agencies discussed in an Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus (Revised) issued April 7, 2020.
+In light of the disruptions in economic conditions caused by the Coronavirus Disease 2019 (COVID-19), the Board, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (collectively, "the banking agencies") issued interim final rules (IFR) and final rules from March through June 2020 that revise certain aspects of the agencies' regulatory capital rule, and amended the Federal Reserve Board's (Board) Regulation D on reserve requirements.
+During the third quarter of 2020, the agencies finalized several of the capital-related IFRs with no changes or only limited changes.
+In addition, Section 4013 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), as amended by the Consolidated Appropriations Act, 2021, provides optional temporary relief from accounting for eligible loan modifications as troubled debt restructurings, which the agencies discussed in an Interagency Statement on Loan Modifications and Reporting for Financial Institutions Working with Customers Affected by the Coronavirus (Revised) issued April 7, 2020.

-As described below, the Board has temporarily revised the FR Y-9C report to implement changes to the FR Y-9C report arising from the interim final rules mentioned above, and Section 4013 of the CARES Act.
-The reporting changes either took effect as of March 31, 2020, or June 30, 2020.
-The Board has requested public comment and finalized these changes in reporting through its delegated authority under the Paperwork Reduction Act.
-The Board will be submitting to OMB documentation to finalize these changes in the near future.
+As described below, the Board has revised the FR Y-9C report to implement changes arising from the rules mentioned above, and Section 4013 of the CARES Act.
+The reporting changes either took effect as of March 31, 2020, or June 30, 2020, and these changes were finalized by the Board in December 2020.